roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

 ```
 *Note that the `symbol` part of the selector above is unnecessary but used here for clarity as to what element we're targetting*

 You can also just add classes within the source SVG and apply CSS to those directly.
-This works regardless of whether you exported the SVG with fills only or strokes only.
-Because you're hand adding a CSS class, it's there for you to hook into (albeit directly–we're targetting that particular SVG sub-element directly and not through an instance):
+This works regardless of whether you exported the SVG with only black fills, strokes only, etc. Because you're hand adding a CSS class, it's there for you to hook into (albeit directly–we're targetting that particular SVG sub-element directly and not styling through a cloned instance):

 ```css
 .ibestrokin {